Appearance

 in place of the existing class members applies to serializing for sending over the network and persisting into the database.
 This keeps the serialized payloads smaller and, more importantly, allows changing the game config data without needing to update all the players in the database.

-Good to know: The column names are automatically mapped to the member names in the TroopInfo
+The column names are automatically mapped to the member names in the TroopInfo

 class when importing the sheet or file.
 No custom parsing code is needed when adding new game config types to a game.